Connections Day School

 INTERIM ALTERNATIVE EDUCATIONAL SETTING (IAES)

-CDS to provide a placement option for students who require an interim alternative educational setting (IAES).
+SEDOL has also contracted with CDS to provide a placement option for students who require an interim alternative educational setting (IAES).
 An IAES is required whenever a student has been involved in a behavioral infraction, leading to his/her expulsion from the home school district.
 Continuation of services is mandated at the time of an expulsion.
 The IAES program at CDS will 1) enable the student to continue participating in his/her general academic curriculum; 2) enable the student to continue receiving services and modifications listed in his/her IEP; and 3) include services and modifications designed to address the behavior that led to the disciplinary action.
 This placement will include Case Study Reevaluation components, updated behavioral, therapeutic, and academic observations, and intensive therapeutic interventions for the student and his/her family.
 This IAES placement is a 45 school day program.
 At the end of those 45 days, a staffing will be held to discuss the reevaluation, update the IEP, plan for the student’s transition back to their prior educational placement, and/or discuss other appropriate placement options.
 Referrals can be made directly to CDS Diagnostic Coordinator.

 Both the Diagnostic and IAES programs are a unique combination of academic and therapeutic services presented in a highly individualized manner so that the needs of each student can be met most effectively.
 Students enrolled in both of these programs intermingle in classrooms with a minimum of ten students and at least two teaching staff to ensure the maximum amount of one-on-one support.